highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/13.broadcasting/docs.md

 ##Introduction

-If you're holding an event and cannot support too many people visiting your domain, you can broadcast the events in your domain to other domains.
+If you're holding an event and cannot support many users visiting your domain, you can broadcast the events in your domain to other domains.

 ### Prerequisites